 ©Atout France/Emmanuel Valentin

 Three years later, La Ciotat saw another first, the invention of pétanque, that France-wide pastime that also enjoys a running fugue with its predecessor, boules.
-Now it would be an insult for me, un Anglais, to attempt to explain the differences between boules and pétanque, so, for what follows, you can blame Peter Mayle.
+Now it would be an insult for me, un Anglais, to attempt to explain the differences between boules and pétanque, so, for what follows, you can blame the late Peter Mayle.
 The essential difference seems to be that in boules there is a 'run-up' before your boule is cast into the air, while in pétanque, you start by standing within a circle with both feet together on the ground, which descends from les pieds tanqués.
 Inevitably, the two expressions become interchangeable in some parts of France; indeed, in my only exploit into the boules arena, in Lyon, I stood with my feet together, without a run-up.
 So that meant we were playing pétanque, although everyone called it boules.
 It, and I, were given new names when, by a series of flukes, I contrived to win.